DmitryOvchinikov/APK-Installer/README.md

 ## Usage
 A library to install an APK programmatically via a direct link to a download.
-The library will work with only with direct links to a download, or if the direct link was substituted by the server (301 Moved Permanently, 307, 308).
+The library will work only with direct links to a download, or if the direct link was substituted by the server (301 Moved Permanently, 307, 308).

 ## Integration
   Add it in your root build.gradle at the end of repositories: